/ / Motor

 The Trophy Truck field set an aggressive pace through the first half of the race, while one of the most demanding tracks in recent memory wreaked havoc on the field over the course of the opening eight hours.
 Larry Connor held onto the top spot at the midway point, followed closely by Rob MacCachren.
 Bryce Menzies, Andy McMillin, and Robby Gordon rounded out the top five, while Steele slotted himself into sixth, well within reach of the leaders.

-The grueling speed at which the leaders were running left them vulnerable to mechanical failures as the race wore on into darkness, when Baja does its most damage.
+The grueling speed at which the leaders were running left them vulnerable to mechanical failures as the race wore on into darkness when Baja does its most damage.
 Sure enough, Connor, Menzies, and Gordon all experienced issues, which left MacCachren and Steele to battle it out for the win.
 With more miles run in the Baja 1000 than any other driver in the field, MacCachren was not going to make things easy on Steele, and his lead appeared to be secure.
 But what’s the Baja 1000 without a little drama?

 MacCachren was the first Trophy Truck to reach the finish line, doing so in just over 16 hours.
 The win was seemingly his.
 However, SCORE officials tagged McCachren with a pair of penalties during the course of the race.
 One penalty was for speeding, which is such a common infraction that even Steele was unable to avoid one himself.
 However, MacCachren’s second penalty proved to be the most costly, as he was deemed to make an unsafe, illegal pass on the highway.
 While the speeding penalty was subject to mere seconds per mile-per-hour over the limit, the illegal and unsafe pass was a 15-minute violation added to MacCachren’s time.
 As a result, Steele, who crossed the finish line in second, approximately five minutes behind MacCachren, vaulted to the top spot, despite his own speeding penalty.
-He was officially declared winner of the Baja 1000.
+He was officially declared the winner of the Baja 1000.

 Knowing full well that the brutality of Baja would take its toll on the trucks, Steele let his competitors fall victim to the desert and patiently piloted his Monster Energy Desert Assassins machine through the treacherous terrain, resisting the urge to push the limit too far.
-It was the strategy that vaulted him to the first win of his career, and has now carried him to back-to-back SCORE triumphs, capped off by winning the single-biggest-event in all off-road racing.
+It was the strategy that vaulted him to the first win of his career and has now carried him to back-to-back SCORE triumphs, capped off by winning the single-biggest event in all off-road racing.
 Cam successfully honored the man who paved his way to racing success, his father, while simultaneously winning one in memory of the others that have been lost along the way.
-It’s the kind of script you’d only see in movies, but for Steele it’s the realization of a dream that has been decades in the making.
+It’s the kind of script you’d only see in movies, but for Steele, it’s the realization of a dream that has been decades in the making.

 Cam Steele is now the hottest driver in off-road racing, and he and the Monster Energy Desert Assassins are poised to achieve even more success in 2019.